yrmvgh/yiufcrawl/README.md

 * Unequipping shields
     * When trying to equip a weapon that is incompatible with a shield, the game will ask if you want to unequip the shield first, saving some hassel.

-* Movement
-    * Changing direction 90 degrees slows movement by 50%.
-Changing direction 180 degrees slows movement by 100%.
-Other movement is 10% faster than normal to balance things out.
-    * There is an option to disable this: old\_movement = true

 * Traps
     * Shafting doesn't happen in the first 2 floors of dungeon